-This Homemade Seasoning Salt is the best seasoned salt blend to add to all of your favorite recipes!
+This Homemade Seasoning Salt is the best-flavored salt blend to add to all of your favorite recipes!
 Natural, frugal, quick & easy, it’s much healthier than using Lawry’s.
-Try in your favorite soups, casseroles and roasted potato recipes!
+Try using it in your favorite soups, casseroles, and roasted potato recipes!

-Now when it comes to a seasoning salt, I’d like a better option than Lawry’s seasoned salt, which has salt, herbs and spices – BUT it also has sugar, corn starch, sunflower oil, natural flavorings and a chemical additive to make it ‘free flowing.’
+Now when it comes to a seasoning salt, I’d like a better option than Lawry’s seasoned salt recipe, which has salt, herbs, and spices – BUT it also has sugar, corn starch, sunflower oil, natural flavorings, and chemical additive to make it ‘free-flowing.’

 Homemade Seasoning Salt

-Not only is this season salt recipe crazy easy, it’s also:
+Not only is this season salt recipe crazy easy, but it’s also:

 - Healthy.
-With only the seasonings and salt inside, you spare yourself the chemicals, sugars and fillers found in store brands like Lawry’s.
+With only the seasonings and salt inside, you spare yourself the chemicals, sugars, and fillers found in store brands like Lawry’s or Mrs. Dash seasoning.